 4. Pour wet ingredients into dry and combine.
 Gently stir through almond pieces.

-6. Bake for 15–20 mins, until golden brown.
+6. Bake for 15–20 minutes, until golden brown.

 7. Allow cookies to cool completely before drizzling with melted chocolate.
 Sprinkle with extra chopped almonds.